jackiebucholtz/Dessert-Ninja-Project-Jackie/README.md

 ### Creating Objects:

 ## Unique Features of Our Game
-In the original game, an explosion occurs when you click on the bomb instead of the fruit.
-When the broccoli is clicked in Dessert Ninja, a gif of Danny Devito walking from an exploding building appears as money falls down from the sky above.
+In the original game, an explosion occurs when you slice the bomb instead of the fruit.
+When the broccoli is sliced in Dessert Ninja, a gif of Danny Devito walking from an explosion appears as money falls down from the sky above.
 Here is a reference to the legend himself below:

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/70665580/148831123-5333fb4e-c2a7-4573-8cf1-31228ba16fe4.gif)